-For me it means that I can easily grab digital planning stickers from other documents.
+For me, it means that I can easily grab digital planning stickers from other documents.
 I can just simply switch the tabs to grab the sticker and then go back to my document and paste it.

-And once you get used to this kind of digital planning you may find that you can simply do everything that you are used to do with your paper planner and more, and decide you don’t want to use paper anymore.
+And once you get used to this kind of digital planning you may find that you can simply do everything that you are used to doing with your paper planner and more, and decide you don’t want to use paper anymore.

 Remember to watch the video tutorial at the start of this post to see just how easy all these features are to use with your Digital Planner

 PIN FOR LATER!